cloudcampbd/cloudninja/README.md

 This functionality encompasses user registration, profile modifications, and password management, providing a comprehensive approach to user authentication and authorization.

 #### 3.1.1.
 New User Sign-Up
 Users can register using email, password, or social credentials.
+User signup options are as follows:
+1. Email Addres & Password
+2. Social Network integration
+   Facebook
+   LinkedIn
+   Twitter
+   Instagram

 #### 3.1.2.
 User Sign-In
 Secure sign-in options, including email and password, or alternate authentication methods.